Aswathykrishnanr/Machine-Learning/README.md

 This repository contains a collection of Machine Learning algorithms, experiments, and practice implementations using different datasets.
 The goal of this project is to explore core ML concepts and apply them through practical examples.

-##📚 Algorithms Covered
+## 📚 Algorithms Covered

 This repository includes implementations and experiments with:

-Linear Regression
+- Linear Regression

-Decision Trees
+- Decision Trees

-Support Vector Machines (SVM)
+- Support Vector Machines (SVM)

-K-Nearest Neighbors (KNN)
+- K-Nearest Neighbors (KNN)

-Naive Bayes
+- Naive Bayes

-Clustering Algorithms
+- Clustering Algorithms

-Hyperparameter Tuning
+- Hyperparameter Tuning

-##🛠 Tools and Libraries
+## 🛠 Tools and Libraries

 The projects in this repository use the following tools and Python libraries:

-Python
+- Python

-NumPy
+- NumPy

-Pandas
+- Pandas

-Matplotlib
+- Matplotlib

+- Seaborn

-Scikit-learn
+- Scikit-learn

-Jupyter Notebook
+- Jupyter Notebook